-Many of our clients have savings, typically cash on call at the bank or on term deposit, and a long-term investment portfolio through KiwiSaver or managed funds.
+Many of our clients have savings, typically cash on call at the bank or on term deposit, and a long-term investment portfolio through or .
 Low interest rates make even keeping up with inflation in the savings component of your wealth increasingly difficult.

 Making your money work even harder is important as we head towards a negative OCR.